lamb-liver/accusation-card-tool/README.en.md

 An unofficial **card search, filter, and deck-building** web app (PWA) for the *Accusation* living card game.
 Works in the browser and can be installed for offline card lookup and deck editing.

-> Community fan tool only—not affiliated with the publisher.
+> Community fan tool only.
 Card art and game text remain the property of their respective rights holders.

 ## Features